 If you’re looking for grandiose, magnolia lined entrances you won’t find them down here.
 Both golf courses have subtle, understated entrances.

 On the road from Bridport, you’ll get to Barnbougle Dunes on the left.
 If you’re playing Lost Farm you’ll need to take the road that joins both golf courses adjacent the Barnbougle Dunes car park.

 10. Enjoy the walk and play all day

 Consider playing more than 18-holes each day.
-Get a morning round in, have lunch and a rest and get back out in the afternoon perhaps playing a modified format.
-Late afternoon golf with your mates on a golf course as spectacular as Barnbougle Dunes is as good as you’ll get.
+Get a morning round in, have lunch, a rest and get back out in the afternoon perhaps playing a modified format.
+Late afternoon golf with your mates on a golf course as spectacular as Barnbougle Dunes is as good as golf gets.